wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Modeling Using Flywheel Moment of Inertia and Gearing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A flywheel can also be modeled without access to a physical robot, using information about the motors, gearing and flywheel `moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`__, a measurement of a rotating body's resistance to angular acceleration or deceleration that can be thought of as angular mass.
+A flywheel can also be modeled without access to a physical robot, using information about the motors, gearing and flywheel's :term:`moment of inertia`.
 A full derivation of this model is presented in Section 8.2.1 of  `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__.

-The ``LinearSystem`` class contains methods to easily create a model of a flywheel from the flywheel's motors, gearing and moment of inertia.
+The ``LinearSystem`` class contains methods to easily create a model of a flywheel from the flywheel's motors, gearing and :term:`moment of inertia`.
 The moment of inertia can be calculated using CAD software or using physics.
 The examples used here are detailed in the flywheel example project (`Java <https://github.com/wpilibsuite/allwpilib/tree/3b283ab9aaf9d23d7870b9c3723d03760a0bd378/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/statespaceflywheel>`__/`C++ <https://github.com/wpilibsuite/allwpilib/blob/3b283ab9aaf9d23d7870b9c3723d03760a0bd378/wpilibcExamples/src/main/cpp/examples/StateSpaceFlywheel/cpp/Robot.cpp>`__).

 .. note:: For WPILib's state-space classes, gearing is written as output over input -- that is, if the flywheel spins slower than the motors, this number should be greater than one.